 Emperor Xerxes the Great commanding the Persian Navy at the Battle of Salamis

-478 B.C.E. -(born “Hadassah”) was the wife of King Xerxes the Great and Persia’s first Jewish queen and heroine of the Biblical Book of Esther which is named after her and recounts how a Persian king helped protect the Israelite nation from annihilation.
-In many ways, Esther’s story reads like a “Cinderella tale”.
-Many scholars are concerned over Esther’s historical accuracy since it is hard to distinguish authentic history from fiction in biblical texts.
+Esther(born Hadassah) was the wife of King Xerxes the Great and Persia’s first Jewish queen and heroine of the Biblical Book of Esther which is named after her and recounts how a Persian king helped protect the Israelite nation from annihilation.
+In many ways, Esther’s story reads like a Cinderella tale.
+Many modern scholars are concerned over Esther’s historical accuracy since it is hard to distinguish authentic history from fiction in biblical texts.
 According to the Biblical Book of Esther King Xerxes of Persia held a one hundred and eighty-day feast in Susa to display the vast wealth of his empire to the world and the splendour and glory of his majesty.
-When the king’s heart was “merry with wine,” the king ordered his seven chamberlains to summon Queen Vashti to come before him and his guests wearing her royal crown, in order to display her beauty.
-She refused to come since the Susa feast had lasted for nearly six months and she did not want to embarrass herself in front of all the drunken royal guests all over again, thus she left the palace.
+When the king’s heart was merry with wine, the king ordered his seven chamberlains to summon Queen Vashti to come before him and his guests wearing her royal crown, in order to display her beauty.
+She refused to come since the Susa feast had lasted for nearly six months and she did not want to embarrass herself in front of all the drunken royal guests all over again, thus she left the palace at night.
 Furious at her refusal, the King asked his wise men and the seven princes of Persia for advice, they advised the King to search for a new queen.
-The King followed this advice and banished the rebellious Queen Vashti from his sight and then began searching for a new queen by means of a beauty contest.
+The King followed this advice and banished the rebellious Queen Vashti and then began searching for a new queen by means of a large-scale nationwide beauty & talent contest.

 Beautiful young women were gathered to the palace from every province.
 Esther was advanced for this role by Mordecai, her adoptive father and guardian.
 For 12 months each woman underwent beauty treatments and Educational Importance of Royal Manners and Etiquettes in the Harem.
 They were then given anything they wanted or wished for to take with them from the Harem to the King’s palace.
 Most women chose luxurious colourful dresses, wore heavy makeup and carried as much gold and diamond jewellery as they could carry in order to catch the Kings Eyes and attention.
 When it was time for Esther to go to the king’s palace, she chose the simplest white dress she could find, wore minimum makeup and jewellery.
 Xerxes liked Esther more than he did any of the other young and beautiful women.
 None of them pleased him as much as she did, and right away he fell in love with her natural beauty, simplicity, sincerity and intellect and crowned her to be his wife and queen.
 In honor of Esther he gave a big dinner for his leaders and officials.
 Then he declared a holiday everywhere in his vast kingdom along with all the twenty-five countries that were part of his empire and gave expensive gifts to everyone.
 Both Esther and her adoptive father Mordecai became favourites in the Persian court.
-The name “” comes from the Persian word: “star”.

 Shahbanu Esther Welcomed by Emperor Xerxes the Great